 Faster Tour Search: Designing for Learnability

-By simplifying the system, we didn’t just improve speed—we made it easier to learn.
+By simplifying the system at Norwegian Cruise Lines, we didn’t just improve speed—we made it easier to learn.

 Prior work had optimized for features, not learnability.
-We aligned on both.
+I facilitated a workshop to align on both.

 Validated with agents that the new flow improved speed and confidence (Rated 9/10).